UCSC-Keysight/OpenTAP-Cobot-Plugin/README.md

 # OpenTAP-Cobot-Plugin

-#### Overview
+### Overview

-- This file provides technical documentation related to UCSC-Keysight's software development project that seeks to create OpenTAP plugins to control Universal Robots' UR3e cobot.
+- This file provides technical documentation related to UCSC-Keysight's software development project that seeks to create OpenTAP plugins to control Universal Robots' _(UR)_ cobot model UR3e.

 ## Usage

 The following demonstration controls the cobot with OpenTAP using Keysight's Pathwave editor.
 The cobot moves to the specified location using the test step's URScript field at the execution of the test plan.

+- Clicking on the image will increase the resolution.

 <kbd>![demonstration1](https://user-images.githubusercontent.com/80125540/217394032-08fd0b76-ed92-4a0b-8130-967558308db0.gif)</kbd>